 Great to hear about your two-week trip to China and how it changed your life.
 There’s something about Asia that is so fascinating to travellers like you and me.

-I happen to be good friends with teachers from various countries, and although I’m not too familiar with teaching in the US, I guess it offers longer holidays than most other careers.
+I happen to be good friends with teachers from various countries, and although I’m not too familiar with teaching in the US, I imagine it offers longer holidays than most other careers.
 There’s also the bonus of being able to travel and teach overseas.
-I remember the wage for teaching English in Taiwan was not too bad – around $2000-$3000 USD a month.
+I remember the wage for teaching English in Taiwan was not too bad when I last visited – around $2000-$3000 USD a month.

 Because some of the biggest challenges in our lives can come from within, I believe we need to deal with them first.
 Sometimes it can be the fear of failure that holds us back or the fear of failure in the eyes of others.